stmar89/AlgEt/doc/ListOfCommandsAlgEtQ.md

  a:=PrimitiveElement(A); a;
  ```
 # Homomorphisms of étale algebras over $\mathbb{Q}$
  Let $A$ be an étale algebra over $\mathbb{Q}$.
-By an `homomorphism` from $A$ to some $\mathbb{Q}$-algbra, we mean a unital $\mathbb{Q}$-algbra homomorphisms.
+By a `homomorphism` from $A$ to some $\mathbb{Q}$-algbra, we mean a unital $\mathbb{Q}$-algbra homomorphisms.
 ## Homomorphisms to the complex numbers
- The set of homomorphisms from an étale algebra $A$ to the field of complex numbers consists of the homomorphisms acting as an embedding on a single compoenent and zero on every other component.
-Such a homomorphism is injective if and only if $A$ has a unique component, that is, is a number field.
+ The set of homomorphisms from an étale algebra $A$ to the field of complex numbers consists of the homomorphisms acting as an embedding on a single component and zero on every other component.
+Such a homomorphism is injective if and only if $A$ has an unique component, that is, is a number field.
 <pre><b> HomsToC</b>(A::AlgEtQ : Prec:=Precision(GetDefaultRealField()))->SeqEnum[Map]</pre>
 Returns the sequence of homomorphisms from the étale algebra to the complex field.
-The precision of the target can be set by the vararg "Prec".
+The precision of the target can be set by the parameter "Prec".
 ## Homomorphisms between étale algebras over $\mathbb{Q}$
 <pre><b> Hom</b>(A::AlgEtQ , B::AlgEtQ , img::SeqEnum[AlgEtQElt] : CheckMultiplicative:=false, CheckUnital:=false, ComputeInverse:=true)->Map</pre>
  Given two étale algebras $A$ and $B$ and a sequence of elements $img$ of $B$, returns the homomorphism defined by sending the AbsoluteBasis of A to $img$.
 The parameter CheckMultiplicative (default false) determines if the multiplicativity of the defined map is checked, while the parameter CheckUnital (default false) determines whether it is unital.
-If the parameter ComputeInverse (default true) is true, it checkes whether the map is invertible and, if so, it defines also the inverse (by assigning preimages).}
+If the parameter ComputeInverse (default true) is true, it checks whether the map is invertible and, if so, it defines also the inverse (by assigning preimages).}
 <pre><b> DiagonalEmbedding</b>(K::AlgEtQ, V::AlgEtQ)->Map</pre><pre><b> NaturalAction</b>(K::AlgEtQ, V::AlgEtQ)->Map</pre>
- Given an étale algebra $K$ of the form $K_1\times \cdots \times K_n$ and an ´étale algebra $V$ of the form $K_1^{s_1} \times \cdots \times K_n^{s_n}$, returns the natural componentwise diagonal embedding $K\to V$.
+ Given an étale algebra $K$ of the form $K_1\times \cdots \times K_n$ and an ´étale algebra $V$ of the form $K_1^{s_1} \times \cdots \times K_n^{s_n}$, returns the natural component-wise diagonal embedding $K\to V$.
 # Orders in étale algebras over $\mathbb{Q}$
  Let $A$ be an étale algebra over $\mathbb{Q}$.
 An `order` in $A$ is a subring $R$ of $A$ whose underlying additive group is a free abelian group of rank equal to the absolute dimension of $A$.
  Given an order $R$ in $A$, we say that $S$ is an `overorder` of $R$ if $R\subseteq S$.
  In MAGMA, orders have type `AlgEtQOrd`.
 Elements will always be considered as elements of the algebra.
 ## Creation
  Whenever we create an order, we populate the attributes `Generators` and `ZBasis`.
- Unless the paramater `Check` is set to $0$, the `ZBasis` is put in in a canonical form (we use the hermite normal form of the numerators and divide by the denominators).
+ Unless the parameter `Check` is set to $0$, the `ZBasis` is put in a canonical form (we use the Hermite normal form of the numerators and divide by the denominators).
 The entries of the corresponding upper triangular matrix uniquely determine the order and are used for hashing it.
 <pre><b> Order</b>( gens::SeqEnum[AlgEtQElt] : Check:=100 , CheckIsKnownOrder:=true ) -> AlgEtQOrd</pre>
  Returns the order generated by a given sequence of elements.
 The parameter `Check` (default $100$) determines how many times the program tries to obtain a multiplicatively closed lattice by adding the product of the given generators.
 If `Check` is $0$ then this step is skipped.
 The parameter `CheckIsKnownOrder` determines whether the program checks if the order is already known, i.e. in the attribute `KnownOrders` of the algebra.
 The default value is true.
 <pre><b> Order</b>(A::AlgEtQ , orders::Tup) -> AlgEtQOrd</pre>